-Prime Minister, David Cameron has led the way and reacted strongly to this global phenomena deeply linked to Pakistan and the United Kingdom.
+Prime Minister, David Cameron has led the way and reacted strongly to this global phenomenon deeply linked to Pakistan and the United Kingdom.
 He had announced plans for more stringent immigration laws, some of which were already in place.

 Immigration and forced marriages are like nails stuck to the same bed, both have to be tackled simultaneously.

 The government is hoping that a new law on forced marriages will coincide with a fresh intent towards integration.
-This often described by David Cameron as ‘cohesion and integration,’targeting ‘divided cultures’ and the situational change amongst young Pakistanis over the last 20 years.
+This often described by David Cameron as ‘cohesion and integration, targeting ‘divided cultures’ and the situational change amongst young Pakistanis over the last 20 years.

 According to statistics [Foreign and Commonwealth Office] for January to May 2012, 594 cases were reported to the Forced Marriage Unit.
-Though forced marriages has no boundaries, cases related to Pakistan ranked the highest at a 46% rate of occurrence.
+Though forced marriages have no boundaries, cases related to Pakistan ranked the highest at a 46% rate of occurrence.

 Even Bangladesh, which comes second at [9.2%], is comparatively low to Pakistan.
 This indicates that 50% of the cases are involving families of Pakistani origin.